-- With the availability of bid tabulation information and bidders lists on the Internet, the potential for bid collusion is higher than in previous years when such information was not readily available.
-In an effort to create the most competitive environment for potential bidders, a firm should not be aware of the identity of the other potential bidders.
+Disadvantage - With the availability of bid tabulation information and plan holders lists on the Internet, the potential for bid collusion is higher than in previous years when such information was not readily available.
+To create the most competitive environment for potential bidders, a firm should not be aware of the identity of the other potential bidders.

-- Advertisement should be widespread enough to advise those potential bidders interested in the type of work and size of project involved.
+- Advertise widely enough to advise those potential bidders interested in the type of work and size of project involved.

-- Consideration should be given to the project's estimated cost/size to maximize the number of bidders.
+- Consider the project's estimated cost and size to maximize the number of bidders.
 The size normally varies in each State depending on the makeup of the construction industry.
 In some situations, it may be desirable to divide the project into several smaller contracts to foster competition.
 Alternatively, it may be desirable to lump smaller contracts into a bigger project to increase competition.

 - Jobs should be allowed to be bid individually or in combination.